Can Large Language Models Transform Computational Social Science?: Discussion

 Moving forward, \llm{s} can serve as a \textit{flywheel} for dataset collection.
 Prompted \llm{s} consistently perform significantly better than chance, providing imperfect labels at low cost.
 Annotation schemes developed to iteratively improve imperfect data ---such as weak supervision~\citep{ratner2017snorkel}, targeted data cleaning~\citep{chen2022clean}, and active learning~\citep{yuan-etal-2020-cold, li2022pre} --- avoid \llm{} pitfalls by allowing human validation to refine the original model.
 This creates a virtuous cycle which exploits the strengths of \llm{s} to focus human expertise where it is most needed~\citep{kiela-etal-2021-dynabench}.

-Our results show that \textit{\llm{s} are even more likely to transform annotation for generation tasks}, being rated superior to human gold annotations over 38\% of the time in all 4 tasks we evaluate. \llm{s} can already generate syntactically cohesive and stylistically consistent text.
-Humans expertise can be used to curate outputs according to accuracy, relevance, and quality.
+Our results show that \textit{\llm{s} are even stronger at generation tasks}, being rated superior to human gold annotations over 38\% of the time in all 5 tasks we evaluate. \llm{s} can already generate syntactically cohesive and stylistically consistent text, and as we have shown, the best generations are also highly relevant and faithful to core CSS tasks.
+Humans expertise can be used to further curate outputs according to domain-specific accuracy and quality metrics.
 Dataset construction through human curation of \llm{} generations has already emerged in recent NLP works on decision explanation~\citep{wiegreffe-etal-2022-reframing}, model error identification~\citep{ribeiro2022adaptive}, and even to build the figurative language benchmark used in this work~\citep{chakrabarty2022flute}.

-We recommend that CSS researchers make use of \llm{s} as the foundation of such annotation procedures to improve annotation efficiency.
-CSS researchers should reinvest savings from improved efficiency to train \textbf{expert annotators}, reversing the trends of replacing experts with crowdworkers due to cost~\citep{snow-etal-2008-cheap}.
-By doing so, \llm{s} can enable data labeling procedures which more deeply benefit from the non-computational expertise of the social scientists whose theories we build upon.
+We recommend that CSS researchers consider the use of \llm{s} as the foundation of such annotation procedures, and that future studies measure the degree to which this strategy improves annotation efficiency as we suspect.
+If the anticipated efficiency is achieved, CSS researchers should reinvest savings to train \textbf{expert annotators}, reversing the trends of replacing experts with crowdworkers due to cost~\citep{snow-etal-2008-cheap}.
+By doing so, \llm{s} could enable data labeling procedures that more deeply benefit from the non-computational expertise of the social scientists whose theories we build upon.